SAP/jenkins-library/documentation/docs/steps/neoDeploy.md

 | `warAction`        | yes       | `'deploy'`                    | `'deploy'`, `'rolling-update'`                  |

+* `account` - The SAP Cloud Platform account to deploy to.
 * `applicationName` - Name of the application you want to manage, configure, or deploy
 * `archivePath`- The path to the archive for deployment to SAP CP.
 * `deployAccount` - The SAP Cloud Platform account to deploy to.